JCPedroza/algorithms-and-data-structures-ts/algorithms-and-data-structures/algorithms/sorting/bubble-sort/README.md

 ## Write the Bubble Sort Algorithm

-Write a function, `bubbleSort`, that takes an `array` of `number`s as input, and sorts the `array` in ascending order, and in-place (it modifies the argument array and returns a reference to that same array, it doesn't return a copy of the array).
+Write a function, `bubbleSort`, that takes an `array` of `number`s as input, and sorts the `array` in ascending order, using the Bubble Sort pattern described above.

-Use the Bubble Sort pattern.

 ## Function Signature